 In a manual system, every morning and evening your must have an eye on the weather as to the best moment to shift from the utility to your own solar generator, and back.

-On some cloudless day, you can simply stay on your solar PV system all day; during inclement weather you may stay entirely with the utility, or toggle back and forth depending on the clouds.
+On some cloudless days, you can simply stay on your solar PV system all day; during inclement weather you may stay entirely with the utility, or toggle back and forth depending on the clouds, and how many panels you have.

-Bernard Preston is a self-confessed, self-opinionated solar geek!
+Bernard Preston is a fully confessed, self-opinionated solar geek!
 Take these blogs as seriously as you choose; but he is widely read on solar PV systems.
-You too should make adequate preparation before starting.
+You too should make adequate preparation before starting on your solar PV systems.

 What I can tell you is that we have used 2524kwh of utility electricity in 40 months which is 63kwh per month; that's overall, starting with a very small system of 400W and increasing in phases to our current 4100W of panels.